sjono/shapey/README.md

 Game to maximize space using shapes
 Online version at http://sjono.github.io/shapey/

-The program was written in processing and imported into HTML using javascript.
+The program was written in processing and imported into HTML using javascript (processingjs.org)